-CHS, EHS, NHS 9, 10, 11, 12 1.0/year .5/sem Credit This course involves recording, analyzing, and interpreting financial information.
+CHS, EHS, NHS 9, 10, 11, 12 .5/sm; 1.0/yr Credit This course involves recording, analyzing, and interpreting financial information.
 Those who know basic accounting principles and concepts are better able to plan and keep adequate personal budgets and business records.
 Accounting is the language of business.
-Many students graduating from Forest Hills go into some type of business-related study.
+Many students graduating from Forest Hills go into some type of businessrelated study.
 Students will study accounting procedures for a sole proprietorship, a partnership, and a corporation as it relates to our global economy.
 This course may fulfill the cooperative education/work experience requirement.
 May qualify as a 4th-year mathrelated course.
 College credit available through Davenport and GRCC.
 This course may be taken 2 semesters for 1.0 credit.